fusioncharts/dev_centre_docs/fusiongrid/tutorials-fusiongrid/row-transition-animation.md

 ```
 Based on the above configuration, you should see row transition animations on your grid like the illustration below:
 <iframe width="100%" height="300" src="//jsfiddle.net/fusioncharts/9w7badLp/1/embedded/result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

+For detailed information on the different methods and events to configure row animations, visit the [Methods](/fusiongrid/API_References/Fusiongrid-methods) and [Events](/fusiongrid/API_References/FusionGrid_Events) page.